Blackjack Basic Strategy

 On the other hand, it is fairly easy to suggest a simplified strategy that can help you get started in just about any typical blackjack game.
 This easy to memorize strategy won’t get you exactly the same odds as a full basic strategy chart, but you won’t be giving much up; the difference in the house edge until typical rules should be .2% or less when compared to perfect, optimal play.
 To give credit where it is due, this strategy is heavily based on one suggested at wizardofodds.com, an excellent gambling information site.
 Simply follow the few rules below, and you’ll avoid ever making any major blackjack mistakes!

-4. With hard hands of 12-16, stand if the dealer is showing a six or lower, but hit if the dealer is showing a 7 or higher.
+- With hard hands of 12-16, stand if the dealer is showing a six or lower, except hit hard 12 against the dealer’s 2 or 3.
+Hit if the dealer is showing a 7 or higher.

 There you go!
 Eleven simple rules that will have you playing blackjack like a pro – or at least, close to it.
 This is a perfect strategy for anyone looking to quickly learn how to play blackjack very well, without taking the time to memorize an entire basic strategy.
 In addition, the simplicity of this system means you’re not likely to make mistakes at the table because you forget the correct play.